-Responsibilities of the fund manager for the prospectus The fund manager of the alternative investment fund is responsible for:
+Responsibilities of the alternative investment fund manager

-- the preparation of the prospectus that contains at least the information required by or pursuant to the Wft for a prospectus of an alternative investment fund; and - such internal control as it determines is necessary to enable the preparation of the prospectus that is free from material omissions, whether due to error or fraud.
+The alternative investment fund manager of the investment fund is responsible for:

-Our responsibilities for the examination
+- the preparation of the prospectus that contains at least the information required by or pursuant to the Wft for a prospectus of an investment fund; and - such internal control that the alternative investment fund manager determines is necessary to enable the preparation of the prospectus that is free from material omissions, whether due to fraud or error.

-Our responsibility is to plan and perform our examination in a manner that allows us to obtain sufficient and appropriate assurance evidence for our opinion.
+Our responsibility for the examination

-Our opinion aims to provide reasonable assurance that the prospectus contains at least the information required to be included in the prospectus under the Wft.
-Reasonable assurance is a high but not absolute level of assurance, which makes it possible that we may not detect all omissions.
-It is our responsibility to issue a statement as referred to in section 115x, subsection 1e, of the BGfo Wft.
+Our responsibility is to plan and perform our examination in a manner that allows us to obtain sufficient and appropriate evidence to provide a basis or our opinion.

+Our opinion aims to provide reasonable assurance that the prospectus contains, in all material respects, at least the information required by or pursuant to the 'Wft', Act on Financial Supervision for a prospectus of an investment fund.
+Reasonable assurance is a high but not absolute level of assurance, which makes it possible that we may not detect all material omissions in the prospectus during our examination.
 Omissions may arise due to fraud or error.
-They are considered to be material if, individually or in the aggregate, they could reasonably be expected to influence the economic decisions of users taken on the basis of the prospectus.
-The materiality affects the nature, timing and extent of our assurance procedures and the evaluation of the effect of identified omissions on our opinion.
+They are considered material if, individually or in the aggregate, they could reasonably be expected to influence the economic decisions of users taken on the basis of the prospectus.
+Materiality affects the nature, timing and extent of our procedures and the evaluation of the effect of identified omissions on our opinion.